China demands US halt Olympics 'interference'

 Wang also complained that the U.S. hasn’t altered tough political and economic policies toward China under the administration of President Joe Biden, despite its expressed wishes for a less confrontational relationship.

+A brief statement from the State Department said that Blinken and Wang exchanged views on how to manage strategic risk, health security and climate change.
+It did not mention the Olympics or Taiwan.
+Blinken underscored the economic and security risks posed by Russian aggression against Ukraine, the statement said.

-The phone call follows the appointment of veteran diplomat Nicholas Burns as the new U.S. ambassador to China, a position that had remained empty for a year.
+The phone call follows the appointment of veteran diplomat Nicholas Burns as the new U.S. ambassador to China, a position that has remained empty for more than a year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.